karlch/vimiv/readme.md

     }

 ## Thanks to
-James Campos, author of Pim https://github.com/Narrat/Pim upon which vimiv is built.
+James Campos, author of Pim https://github.com/Narrat/Pim upon which Vimiv is built.

 ## License